Skip to main content

 Last updated: May 6, 2026 Bottom line: Some Nevada seniors can have a family member paid to help with care.
 But Nevada does not have one simple check for every family.
 Most paid-caregiver paths run through Nevada Medicaid, and the answer depends on the senior’s care needs, Medicaid status, and family relationship.
 For other help … Read more

-Last updated: March 31, 2026 Bottom line: Nebraska can pay some family caregivers, but only through specific programs.
-For most older adults, the real paths are Nebraska Medicaid Personal Assistance Services (PAS) or the Aged & Disabled (AD) Waiver.
-An adult child or other relative may be able to get paid.
-A spouse usually cannot … Read more
+Last updated: 27 May 2026 Bottom line: Nebraska can pay some family caregivers, but not through a simple open-check program.
+For most older adults, the main paths are Nebraska Medicaid Personal Assistance Services, the Aged and Disabled Waiver, or the special LRI Personal Care option for some spouse caregivers.
+If Medicaid does not fit, use … Read more

 Paid Family Caregiver Programs in Montana